-Fig. 37 and 38: Distribution of forests and Distribution of tree species in forests.
-Source: YPEF Romania Forest structure indicates the orientation of the Romanian forestry in applying seedbased regeneration of older stands or planting new seedlings after clear cuttings.
-The purpose of that is to obtain diversified and uneven aged stands with high ecological stability and valuable industrial timber.
-During the last century forest is affected by natural and human factors.
+Photos 201-202: Beech and Norway spruce, the most common tree species in Romania.
+Source: YPEF Romania

+Forest structure indicates the orientation of the Romanian forestry in applying seedbased regeneration of older stands in order to obtain diversified and uneven aged stands with high ecological stability and valuable industrial timber.

+During the last century, forests have been affected by natural and human factors.
 The main factors are long dry periods (climate change), industrial pollution (transboundary in some cases), intensive grazing and forest logging using improper technologies.
 The most affected species are oak and fir.
-Due to climate change, some forest vegetation zones are taking the place of others in some mountain ecosystems.
-For example beech forests are advancing in altitude replacing former fir forests.
-The classification of forests in different age categories is also an interesting factor.
-In Romania an important category includes forests older than hundred years.
-In this category pristine forests are also included.
+Due to climate changes, some forest vegetation zones are taking the place of others in some mountain ecosystems.
+For example, beech forests are advancing in altitude replacing former fir forests.

-Photo 201: Romanian pristine forest.
-Source: YPEF Romania Typical and exceptional fauna and flora species in forests Romanian forests have a rich diversity in terms of woody and herbaceous species providing a considerable stability of forest ecosystem and environment protection.
-The dominant part of the vegetation formations identified at national level are forest formations including species of zonal areas such as Swiss pine, Norway spruce, fir, beech, durmast, oak, Turkish oak and Quercus frainetto as well as some species of intrazonal areas such as larch, Pinus nigra, ash elm, native poplars and willows.
+Typical and exceptional fauna and flora species in Romanian forests

+Our forests have a rich diversity in terms of woody and herbaceous species providing a considerable stability of forest ecosystem and environment protection.
+The dominant part of the vegetation formations, identified at national level, are forest formations including species of zonal areas such as Norway spruce, fir, beech, durmast, Hungarian oak, Turkish oak as well as some species of intrazonal areas such as larch, black pine, ash, elm, native poplars and willows.

-Photos 202-203: Beech and Norway spruce, the most common tree species in Romania.
-Source: YPEF Romania Among the natural forests of Romanian Carpathians some relict species which survived from the glacial ages are worth mentioning: Syringa josikaea, Hepatica transsilvanica, Betula nana, Betula humilis, Salix stareana and Vaccinium oxycoccus.
-Some endemic species have also been identified such as: Dianthus tenuifolius, Dianthus spiculifolius, Ranunculus carpaticus, Silene dubia, etc, and the well-known Dianthuscallizonus (Symbol of the Piatra Craiului Massif).
+Among the natural forests of the Romanian Carpathians, some relict species which have survived the glacial ages are worth mentioning: Syringajosikaea, Hepatica transsilvanica, Betula nana, Betulahumilis, Vacciniumoxycoccus.

+Many endemic species have also been identified such as: Dianthus tenuifolius, Dianthus spiculifolius, Ranunculus carpaticus, Silenedubiaetc, and the well-known Dianthuscallizonus (Symbol of the Piatra Craiului Massif).